suomitek/suomitek-appboard/docs/developer/basic-form-support.md

 **NOTE:** This feature is under heavy development.
 Some of the described below may change in the future.

-Since Kubeapps 1.6.0, it's possible to include a JSON schema with a chart that defines the structure of the `values.yaml` file.
+Since Suomitek-appboard 1.6.0, it's possible to include a JSON schema with a chart that defines the structure of the `values.yaml` file.
 This JSON schema is used with two goals:

 - Validate that the given values satisfy the schema defined.
 In case the submitted values are not valid, the installation or upgrade will fail.
 This has been introduced with Helm v3.
 - Present the user with a simpler so the chart is easier to deploy and configure.